earthly/earthly/README.md

 [Earthly](https://earthly.dev) is a build automation tool from the same era as your code.
 It allows you to execute all your builds in containers.
 This makes them self-contained, reproducible, portable and parallel.
 You can use Earthly to create Docker images and artifacts (eg binaries, packages, arbitrary files).

-Earthly can run on top of popular CI systems (like Jenkins, [Circle](https://docs.earthly.dev/examples/circle-integration), [GitHub Actions](https://docs.earthly.dev/examples/gh-actions-integration)).
+Earthly can run on top of popular CI systems (like Jenkins, [Circle](https://docs.earthly.dev/examples/circle-integration), [GitHub Actions](https://docs.earthly.dev/examples/gh-actions-integration), [AWS CodeBuild](https://docs.earthly.dev/examples/codebuild-integration)).
 It is typically the [layer](https://docs.earthly.dev) between language-specific tooling (like maven, gradle, npm, pip, go build) and the CI build spec.

 <img src="images/integration-diagram-horizontal.png" alt="Earthly fits between language-specific tooling and the CI" />